Gordon Currie (actor)

-Gordon Currie is a Canadian-American film and television actor, best known for his role as Nicolae Carpathia in the Left Behind films, and his role in horror films such as Puppet Master 4, Friday the 13th Part VIII: Jason Takes Manhattan and Blood and Donuts.
+Gordon Currie is a Canadian film and television actor, best known for his role as Nicolae Carpathia in the Left Behind films, and his role in horror films such as Puppet Master 4, Puppet Master 5, Friday the 13th Part VIII: Jason Takes Manhattan and Blood and Donuts.
 Currie has also directed, written, and produced several films, and works in both the United States and Canada in television and film roles.

 Early life

-Currie was born in Vancouver, British Columbia, Canada to American parents.
-One of his first or breakthrough roles was playing Officer Palone on 21 Jump Street (1987).
+Currie was born in Vancouver, British Columbia, Canada.
+One of his first breakthrough roles was playing Officer Palone on 21 Jump Street (1987).
 In 1991, after a couple of years working in locally shot TV and film in Vancouver, he moved to Los Angeles to study acting; his first roommate was Brad Pitt.